AdityaDeshmane/iOSCustomPageControl/README.md

 ### Adding to your project

-* Add Follwing 5 control files to your project from ADPageControl directory
+* Add Follwing 5 control files to your project from ADPageControl directory located under ControlFiles/ and in demo project

 ```
 'ADPageControl.h'